teaching | 09.19.16

 |Materials:||sticky notes, scratch paper, pens, and markers|

-Case Study of a Technical Researcher: provides a fictional scenario
+Case Study of a Technical Researcher: provides a fictional scenario involving a researcher who needs assistance navigating a number of obstacles during her technical research.

-Data Clinic Model: facilitates a brainstorming session about the
+Data Clinic Model: facilitates a brainstorming session about the components needed for a drop-in clinic to offer peer and professional support.

-Ethics Conversation: asks participants to link words, feelings, and
+Ethics Conversation: asks participants to link words, feelings, and thoughts to the word “ethics,” followed by a discussion.

 |Read More:||For the results of this project, please see the final report, Supporting Ethical Data Research: An Exploratory Study of Emerging Issues in Big Data and Technical Research, which provides detailed findings.|